-Data Types in Python: Numeric (integer, float, complex), Sequence type with Functions and Methods (string, list and nested/multidimensional lists, tuple), Boolean, Set with Functions and Methods, Dictionary with Functions and Methods, Binary types (bytearray, bytes, memoryview).
+Data Types in Python: Numeric (integer, float, complex), Sequence type with Functions and CL is the first of T and L (A)

+Methods (string, list and nested/multidimensional lists, tuple), Boolean, Set with Functions and Methods, Dictionary with Functions and Methods, Binary types (bytearray, bytes, memoryview).
 Type Conversion, Input-Output functions.